SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 A protocol can require any conforming type to provide an instance property with a particular name and type.
-The protocol doesn't specify whether the property is a stored property or a computed property – it just specifies the required property name and type.
+The protocol doesn't specify whether the property should be a stored property or a computed property – it just specifies the required property name and type.